 1. Do laboratories in this district have a set minimum stock level for reagents and consumables at which orders need to be placed?
 Yes

-reagents and consumables at which orders need to be placed?
 No

 Don't know/not sure

+2. Yes

-2. Do laboratories in this district have a set maximum stock level for reagents and consumables above which the inventory level should not go?
-Yes
+reagents and consumables above which the inventory level should not go?
 No

 Don't know/not sure

 3. Who determines how much to order?
 Laboratory

 Higher-level authorities

 Other (specify)

 4. How often do laboratories order from the district store?
 Monthly

 Bi-monthly

 Quarterly

 Other (specify)

-5. Are stock balances at all levels monitored regularly so that procurement decisions and actions can be made on time to avoid stockouts?
+5. Are stock balances at all levels monitored regularly so that Yes

+procurement decisions and actions can be made on time to avoid stockouts?
 (Specify any program differences.)
-Yes

 No

 Don't know/not sure

 6. Does the higher/intermediate level need to reconstitute some stains Yes

 so they are ready to use at the lower levels?
 No

 Don't know/not sure

-If ye es to question 6, specify why:
+If y es to question 6, specify why:

-Lack of technical expertise
+□ Lack of technical expertise

-Lack of weighing balances
+□ Lack of weighing balances

-Oth er (specify)
+Oth Other (specify)